Home is a Stranger

 About Parnaz Foroutan

 Parnaz Foroutan was born in Iran and spent her early childhood there.
-She made her fiction debut with The Girl from the Garden (Ecco, 2015), for which she received the PEN USA Emerging Voices fellowship.
-She received grants from The Elizabeth George Foundation, the Barbara Deming Foundation, and a Hedgebrook Fellowship.
-She currently lives in Los Angeles with her husband and two daughters.
+She is the author of The Girl from the Garden (Ecco 2015), for which she received the PEN USA Emerging Voices fellowship.
+Parnaz has also received grants from The Elizabeth George Foundation, the Barbara Deming Foundation, and a Hedgebrook Fellowship.
+She lives in Los Angeles.